 1.11 Twelve months after an employee reaches the top of bands 8c, 8d and 9, 5 per cent or 10 per cent of basic salary will become re-earnable.
-Where the standards in Annex 23, paragraph 19 are met, salary is retained at the top of the band.
-If standards are not met, salary may be reduced by 5 per cent or 10 per cent from the pay step date, subject to the provisions in Annex 23, paragraph 23.
+Where the standards in annex 23: Pay progression, paragraph 19 are met, salary is retained at the top of the band.
+If standards are not met, salary may be reduced by 5 per cent or 10 per cent from the pay step date, subject to the provisions in annex 23: Pay progression, paragraph 23.
 The employee will be able to restore their salary to the top of the band at the end of the following year by meeting the required standards.
 The employee has the right to contest a decision to reduce their pay using the locally agreed procedure.

-1.12 Staff on the top incremental pay points as at 31 March 2013 have reserved rights, please see Annex 23, paragraph 43.

-1.13 Annex 23 (England) sets out the principles which will underpin these systems and provides guidance on their operation.
+1.12 Staff on the top incremental pay points as at 31 March 2013 have reserved rights, please see annex 23: Pay progression, paragraph 43.1.13 Annex 23: Pay progression (England) sets out the principles which will underpin these systems and provides guidance on their operation.

-1.14 Annex 3 sets out the values of the pay points in the pay bands and the pay spine in England, in full, effective from 1 October 2004.
-The latest values of the pay points are in Annex 2.
+1.14 Annex 3: Pay bands and pay points on the second pay spine in England sets out the values of the pay points in the pay bands and the pay spine in England, in full, effective from 1 October 2004.
+The latest values of the pay points are in annex 2: Pay bands and pay points on the second pay spine.